-Before we start, however, we should note: Enabling ShadowPlay will decrease your game performance by a bit.
+Before we start, however, we should note: Recording with ShadowPlay will decrease your game performance by a bit.
 NVIDIA notes that a performance penalty of 5% is typical, while it could be 10% in more demanding games.

 If you have a fast enough PC, this shouldn’t necessarily matter.
 All gameplay recording solutions take system resources, including Windows 10’s Game DVR feature.
 But you may want to disable ShadowPlay when you’re not using it.

 Update: How to Record GamePlay With NVIDIA Share

 NVIDIA has rebranded “ShadowPlay” as “NVIDIA Share” and changed how the interface looks.
 You can control NVIDIA Share (ShadowPlay) from the NVIDIA GeForce Experience overlay.
 To open the overlay, press Alt+Z.

 If you don’t see anything, open the “GeForce Experience” application from your Start menu.
 Click the green “Share” button to the left of the settings button on the toolbar to open the overlay.

 If this application isn’t yet installed, download and install the GeForce Experience application from NVIDIA.
 In addition to ShadowPlay, this application also offers NVIDIA graphics driver updates, one-click game settings optimization, and game streaming from your PC–all rather useful features.